RxSight™ Light Adjustable Lens - FAQs

 What should I expect in the period after cataract surgery?

-Please follow all instructions provided to you by your eye doctor and staff, including wearing of the UV-blocking glasses that will be provided to you.
+Please follow all instructions given to you by your Newsom Eye doctor and staff, including wearing the UV-blocking glasses that will be provided to you.
 As with any cataract surgery, your vision may not be perfect after surgery.
-While your eye doctor selected the lens he or she anticipated would give you the best possible vision, it was only an estimate.
-Fortunately, you have selected the Light Adjustable Lens!
-In the next weeks, you and your eye doctor will work together to optimize your vision.
-Please make sure to pay close attention to your vision and be prepared to discuss preferences with your eye doctor
+Over the next weeks, you and your Newsom Eye doctor will work together to optimize your vision.
+Please pay close attention to your vision so that you can discuss your preferences with your Newsom Eye doctor.

 Why do I have to wear UV-blocking glasses?